Package Exports

 https://github.com/wrtnlabs/agentica

-Agentic AI framework that converts OpenAPI documents into LLM function calling schemas for ChatGPT, Claude, and Gemini.
+Agentic AI framework that converts OpenAPI documents into LLM function calling schemas.
 Uses @samchon/openapi to transform backend REST APIs into callable functions with automatic parameter validation and type-safe remote execution.

 import { Agentica, assertHttpController } from "@agentica/core";